 My path to the nutrition field

-Food, along with activity, appealed to me when I was a young girl.
-My mom had back surgery that required walking for therapy.
+Food and activity appealed to me when I was a young girl.
+My mom had back issues that required surgery and her therapy was to walk.
 She needed a designated partner, so that became my role.
-We would walk for many weeks to follow.
-I realized that weight loss was occurring and that I had an overall feeling of well-being.
+In the weeks that followed, I realized that I was losing weight and felt great.
 That was more than 45 years ago, and even now, walking remains a “go to” for exercise.

 Another time that nutrition influenced me was when I was diagnosed with high blood pressure and placed on medication.
 I was in college at the time, and eating wasn’t a top priority for me, but with the unwanted diagnosis, my food choices changed.
-That resulted in a lower blood pressure and the medication was no longer necessary.
+That resulted in a lower blood pressure, so the doctor discontinued my medication!

 Making nutrition my career choice